Reik96/Bank_Marketing_Project/README.md

 ![](https://github.com/Reik96/Bank_Marketing_Project/blob/master/images/Correlation_Matrix.png)
 ![](https://github.com/Reik96/Bank_Marketing_Project/blob/master/images/PairPlot.png)
 ## Model Comparison:

+First, I transformed the categorical variables via OneHotEncoder.
+I also split the data into train and tests sets with a test size of 10%(due to the fact of less data with "yes"-label).

 For this project, I assumed, that it is important for the marketing campaign to contact as many people as possible who are willing to sign the term deposit.
 Regarding the confusion matrix, I wanted to reduce the false-negative rate.